Kings is a popular Drinking Game involving playing cards. The name comes from the special role of the King card in the game; see below.

 - Queen - "Question Queen".
 Hold this card until the next queen is drawn.
 The player holding this card becomes the "Question Queen".
 When the Question Queen asks you a question, you're only allowed to answer with silence or with another question.
 Actually answering the question costs you a sip.
 Of course, a good Question Queen will deviously trick players into answering her questions, e.g. by asking questions about the rules ('Hey, what did the seven do again?').

 - King - The game's namesake.
 Each king, when drawn, is put on top of the Gargle Blaster in the middle; the player who draws the last king must drink the thing.
 In one gulp.
 A common variation is to build up the Gargle Blaster as the game progresses, with each player who draws a king adding an ingredient of their own choosing.

-- Joker - Typically removed from the game; depends on the House Rules.
+- Joker - Typically removed from the game; depends on the group.